BrunoSilva077/Tic-Tac-Toe-React/README.md

 ### Usage

-Once the application is running, open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the ToDoList app.
-You can add new tasks, mark them as completed, and delete them as needed.
+Once the application is running, open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the Tic Tac Toe app.